On Complex Lie Algebroids with Constant Real Rank: Local structure

-covering the tubular neighborhood embedding $\psi:\nu_N\to U\subseteq M$ \end{theorem} \begin{proof} The proof follows the same lines that the proof of Proposition \ref{splitting_cavb}, using the lift described in equation \eqref{lift_cla}.
-So we obtain a map $\widetilde{\psi}:p^{!}\iota^{!}A\xrightarrow{}A|_U$ that is an isomorphism as CAVB, we just have to see that it preserves the Lie bracket.
-For that reason, we use the argument of \cite[Remark 3.20]{bursztyn2019splitting}.
-Consider the map
+covering the tubular neighborhood embedding $\psi\colon \nu_N\to U\subseteq M$ \end{Theorem} \begin{proof} The proof follows the same strategy as that of Proposition \ref{splitting_cavb}, now using the lift described above.
+Thus, we obtain a map $\widetilde{\psi}\colon p^{!}\iota^{!}A\xrightarrow{}A|_U$ that is an isomorphism as CAVBs, we just have to check that $\widetilde{\psi}$ preserves the Lie algebroid bracket.
+To this end, we use the argument of \cite[Remark 3.20]{bursztyn2019splitting}.
+Consider the family of maps